Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Introduction

 \section{Introduction}

 Spatially misaligned data arise in a wide range of disciplines.
-For example, air pollution levels, defined in practice in a continuous surface, may be only available as point-level data obtained from monitoring stations placed at specific locations, and areal-level data can be measured as aggregated values at cells of a raster grid.
-Spatial models that aim to integrate spatial data available at varying spatial resolutions are preferred over methods that just use one type of data---as they enable optimal utilization of all available information and enhance inferential outcomes.
+For example, air pollution levels, defined as a continuous surface, may only be available as point-level data obtained from monitoring stations installed at specific locations or as areal-level data through satellite imagery.
+Spatial models that aim to integrate spatial data available at varying spatial resolutions are preferred over methods that use just one type of data---as they enable optimal utilization of all available information and enhance inferential outcomes.
 Bayesian hierarchical models offer a viable solution for the combination of multiple spatially misaligned data.
-For example, \citet{fuentes2005model} introduced a Bayesian melding model that assumes the presence of a latent spatial process underlying all types of observations, enabling predictions by fusing all data types. \citet{Berrocal2010}, on the other hand, devised a linear regression model with spatially varying coefficients, employing point data as the response variable and areal data as covariates. \citet{Moraga2017} presented an implementation of Bayesian melding model for data fusion using the integrated nested Laplace approximation (INLA) \citep{rue2009approximate} and a modification of the stochastic partial differential approach (SPDE) approach \citep{lindgren2011}, providing a computationally effective alternative to existing Markov chain Monte Carlo (MCMC) methods.
+For instance, \citet{fuentes2005model} introduced a Bayesian melding model that assumes the presence of a latent spatial process underlying all types of observations, enabling predictions by fusing all data types. \citet{Berrocal2010}, on the other hand, devised a linear regression model with spatially varying coefficients, employing point data as the response variable and areal data as covariates. \citet{Moraga2017} presented an implementation of the Bayesian melding model for data fusion using the integrated nested Laplace approximation (INLA) \citep{rue2009approximate} and a modification of the stochastic partial differential approach (SPDE) approach \citep{lindgren2011}, providing a computationally efficient alternative to existing Markov chain Monte Carlo (MCMC) methods.